The National Herb Centre

 The safety of our staff and customers is paramount, we have put into place the following measures:

-• Customer numbers will be limited to the Herb Centre at any one time and will be managed at the entrance to the plant centre.
+• Customer numbers will be limited to the Herb Centre and Bistro at any one time and will be managed at the entrance to the plant centre / Bistro.
 This may result in customers having to queue externally to gain entrance to the site at certain times of day.

 • Trolley / basket cleaning point will be provided at the point of entry.

-• Our payment point for all goods has been moved to the Bistro, it will work on a one in one out basis, with a one-way system.
-The till point has been fitted with a Perspex screen to protect customers and staff.
+• Our payment point for all goods has been moved to a payment area outside and the till point has been fitted with a Perspex screen to protect customers and staff.

-• All transactions should be paid for by contactless or chip and pin.
+• All transactions should be paid for by contactless or chip and pin where possible.